melindaeudy/Web-Design-Challenge/README.md

 Project required Total of 7 page website.

-1. Landing Page with sidebar containing preview images of plots.
+<p>1.
+Landing Page with sidebar containing preview images of plots.</br>
-    -Navbar links (including one dropdown) ---sidebar plot links -Navbar must appear at the top of each page with working links
+    a.
+Navbar links (including one dropdown) ---sidebar plot links</br>
+    b.
+Navbar must appear at the top of each page with working links<p></br>
-2. Lattitude vs Max Temperature Image
+<p>2.
+Lattitude vs Max Temperature Image</br>
-    -located in Visualizations
+    a. located in Visualizations<p>
 3. Lattitdue vs Cloudiness Image
-    -located in Visualizations
+    a. located in Visualizations
 4. Lattitude vs Humidity Image
-    -located in Visualization
+    a. located in Visualization
 5. Lattitude vs Image
-    -located in Visualization
+    a. located in Visualization
 6. Comparison of all four plots
-    -Reset and enlarged the sidebar visualization for whole page viewing.
+    a.
+Reset and enlarged the sidebar visualization for whole page viewing.
 7. Data Table
     -We were required to use only programing that has been covered to date.
     -I populated the data table by creating a VBA program to add the td's and tr's where needed in the csv spreadsheet.